Australia

 They manipulated the water flow through volcanic rock and trapped fish there (especially kooyang).
 The associated practices are still part of the Gunditjmara living cultural tradition.

 Community Perspective: The site doesn’t lie far from the Great Ocean Road from Melbourne to Adelaide.
-Frederik has described the Tyrendarra component (could use more guidance), while Jarek covered Mt.
-Eccles (pretty scenery, but not much to see in terms of ancient human activity).
+Frederik has described the Tyrendarra component (could use more guidance), while Jarek covered Budj Bim / Mt.
+Eccles with Lake Surprise (pretty scenery, but not much to see in terms of ancient human activity).
+Carlo has tips for tours.

 Site Info